Quality Area 3 – Physical Environment

 - the physical environment significantly impacts on the quality of children’s experiences and encourages children to become environmentally responsible.

-Under the NQF an importance consideration for out of school hours care settings are appropriate areas and resources for children to rest and relax.
+Under the NQF an important consideration for out of school hours care settings are appropriate areas and resources for children to rest and relax.

 Ref: DEEWR.
 Guide to the National Quality Framework.
 (2018).